t0-ot/Amelia-Announcer-for-TF2/README.md

     - Special Delivery
   - ## `Notes`
     - Since it's still in-dev, It will take a long time before it's going to be complete so please be patient :)
-    - A guide for installing the development builds will be made sooner or later.
+    - A guide for installing will be made sooner or later.
     - The things listed in Possibilities are things that **might** not be fully implemented or at all

 # `Todo`

 - [ ] Completed General resp
 - [ ] Completed PL